YaegerKnight/ml-blog/_posts/2022-05-07-redaction-mvp-huggingface.md

 After the second class of the fastai course, we're encouraged to create mini-projects that result in models we can deploy online.
 Deployment is a huge field with its own complexities, of course, but having an option to get something out in the world that's visible and usable is extremely useful.

-In this post I will:
+In this post, I will walk you through how I built a super quick MVP of my redacted document detector project:

+I used:

+• `fastai` to classify and extract redacted pages extracted from PDFs
+• [`icevision`](https://airctic.com/) ([@ai_fast_track](https://twitter.com/ai_fast_track)) to detect the redacted areas
+• [HuggingFace Spaces](https://huggingface.co/spaces) (with [Gradio](https://gradio.app) and [Streamlit](https://streamlit.io)) to deploy my MVP

-- show how I went about thinking through the task
-- showcase some examples of small prototypes I built along the way, including the final stage where I built:
+The post shows how I went about thinking through the task, showcasing some examples of small prototypes I built along the way, including the final stage where I built:
 - an app including everything that would be needed by a final 'deployed' use case of my model
 - two models working in tandem in the same app (one classification, one object detection)
 - optional PDF generation of items detected by the model (!)

-- explore why you might want to have a minimal deployed version of your application in the first place!
+I also explore why you might want to have a minimal deployed version of your application in the first place!

 # 🐾 Step by step, iteration by iteration